 The car on everyone’s to-see list was the P1 by McLaren, a race meets road car that debuted at Gooding & Company’s invitation-only event on August 16.
 The limited production P1 was completely sold out by mid-day August 17.

-Gooding & Company, the official auction house of the Concours, celebrated ten years at the Concours in 2013, and was the place to see the cars and meet the people who were there to appreciate and buy them.
-And they bought, most impressively a 1997 McLaren F1 for a record-breaking $8.47 million, and a personal favorite of David Gooding’s on the lot this year, the 1937 Bugatti Type 57SC Atalante, for $8.74 million.
+Gooding & Company, the official auction house of the Concours, celebrated ten years at the Concours this year and their tent was the place to see the cars and meet the people there to appreciate and buy them.
+They bought — most impressively a 1997 McLaren F1 for a record-breaking $8.47 million!
+A personal favorite of David Gooding’s on the lot this year, the 1937 Bugatti Type 57SC Atalante, sold for $8.74 million.

 Margie and Joseph Cassini III won Best in Show for their 1934 Packard 1108 Twelve Dietrich Convertible Victoria at the 63rd Concours d’Elegance; the Cassinis also won Best in Show in 2004, for their 1938 Horch 853A Erdman & Rossi Sport Cabriolet

 — Mylea Charvat for Red Carpet Bay Area